‘Bed and ISA’ and ‘bed and pension’ are among the more unusual phrases you’ll come across as an investor.

 When you initially sell holdings in your general account, you’ll be liable to tax on profits that exceed your CGT allowance (which is £3,000 for the 2024-25 tax year).
 However, once your investments are inside an ISA wrapper, you won’t have to pay tax on any future profits, interest or dividends.
 This could make a big difference to your long-term returns.

-To help illustrate this, we calculated the potential increase in returns that a higher-rate taxpayer could realise by using bed and ISA every year.
+To help illustrate this, we calculated the potential increase in returns that a higher-rate taxpayer could realise by using bed and ISA every year, based on a CGT rate of 24%3.
 In our hypothetical example, the investor starts off with both a general account and an ISA, valued at £100,000 each.
 They invest in a portfolio which returns 5% a year after costs and then sell the investments after 10 years, paying CGT due on the remaining general account balance.

 How bed and ISA can increase returns